g8a9/speech-models-on-telegram/README.md

 # speech-models-on-telegram

-Code for serving Meta's SeamlessM4T via Beam and for [Voice Bot](https://telegram.me/the_whisper_bot), a telegram bot to transform your voice notes into text.
+Code for serving Meta's SeamlessM4T via [Beam](https://www.beam.cloud/) and for running [Voice Bot](https://telegram.me/the_whisper_bot), a telegram bot to transform your voice notes into text.

 ### Components